Manti Utah Temple: Removal of murals

 In March 2021, the First Presidency announced significant renovations for the Manti and Salt Lake temples, including ending the live endowment.
 The decision to end live endowments was rooted in the need for the temples to offer more sessions throughout the day and in different languages; live endowment sessions were only available in English in either temple.
 To accommodate these changes, it was announced the interiors of the temples would be reconfigured for single-room, multimedia-based endowment sessions as done in other temples, which would also involve the removal of historic artwork in the temples, including Minerva Teichert's murals in the Manti temple.
 A week following the initial announcement, the church issued an updated statement on the plans for the Manti Temple, stating it would consult with art preservationists about the best way to remove part or all of the Teichert murals, which are canvas affixed to plaster, and preserve them for public display.

-On May 1, Russell M. Nelson announced that upon reconsideration that, although the temple would be updated to use film, care would be taken to preserve the temple's interior, including its art.
-To increase temple capacity for the area, an additional temple will be built in Ephraim, Utah.
+On May 1, church president Russell M. Nelson announced that upon reconsideration, although the temple would be updated to use film, care would be taken to preserve the temple's interior, including its art.
+To increase temple capacity for the area, he announced that an additional temple would be built in Ephraim, Utah.

 Style

 The Manti Temple combines the Gothic Revival, French Renaissance Revival, Second French Empire, and Colonial architectural styles.
 The temple has 100373 sqft of floor space, eight sealing rooms, four ordinance rooms, and a Celestial room.
-The exterior is made of fine-textured, cream-colored oolite limestone from quarries in the hill on which the temple now stands.
+The exterior is made of fine-textured, cream-colored oolite limestone from quarries in the hill on which the temple stands.
 The two towers of the temple are 179 ft tall, and the open center spiral staircases inside the towers are marvels of pioneer ingenuity.

 Temple presidents

-Notable temple presidents have included: Daniel H. Wells (1888–91); Anthon H. Lund (1891–93); John D. T. McAllister (1893–1906); Robert D. Young (1933–43); Jack H. Goaslind Jr. (2000–03); and Ed J. Pinegar (2009–12).
-Douglas M. Dyreng has been the temple president since 2018.
+Notable temple presidents include: Daniel H. Wells (1888–91); Anthon H. Lund (1891–93); John D. T. McAllister (1893–1906); Robert D. Young (1933–43); Jack H. Goaslind Jr. (2000–03); and Ed J. Pinegar (2009–12).
+As of February 2024, the temple president and matron are Richard W. and Linda N. Wheeler.